h0ryz0n/bcm57810s/README.md

 playing with my network board, firmwares and drivers
+this repo is intended as a collection of material found on internet
 I'll keep here all my outputs, drivers compiled, some src files, infos & notes

 hardware is a a 10Gtek® 10Gb PCI-E NIC Dual SFP+ Port board, chipset is a Broadcom BCM57810S

 ![immagine](https://github.com/user-attachments/assets/a4325746-ef76-478f-abaf-d6eac02da406)

 server is a pure kvm/qemu debian hypervisor and board ports are configured in passthrough to a opnsense guest

 as lots of 10G boards support just 1G/10G negotiation, it needs some tinkering to unlock 2.5G in order to couple with some ONT sticks
 when fiber is not connected/you are not in O5, you could incurr in the tx fault problem = interface keeps being down at OS level, the reason is explained in links below